westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

     * Check to make sure there is no error

 Make sure your top-level design successfully passes this testbench.
-Add a makefile rule named `sim_top` that will perform this simulation from the command line.
+Add a makefile rule named `sim_rx_top` that will perform this simulation from the command line.

 When simulating, you can [change the top-level parameters](../resources/vivado_command_line.md#setting-parameters-for-simulation) of your testbench or module to simulate different conditions of your system.
-Create another makefile rule named `sim_top_115200_even` that will simulate your top-level design with a baud rate of 115200 and even parity.
+Create another makefile rule named `sim_rx_top_115200_even` that will simulate your top-level design with a baud rate of 115200 and even parity.
-You will need to add the command line option to change the baud rate of your top-level design as descrbed [here](../resources/vivado_command_line.md#setting-parameters-for-simulation).
+You will need to add the command line option to change the baud rate of your top-level design as described [here](../resources/vivado_command_line.md#setting-parameters-for-simulation).

 ### Implementation and Download

 At this point you are ready to implement your design, generate a bitfile and download it to your board.
-Create a new makefile rule named `gen_bit` that will generate a bitfile named `uart_19200.bit` for your top-level design with the default top-level parameters.
+Create a new makefile rule named `gen_bit` that will generate a bitfile named `rxtx_top.bit` for your top-level design with the default top-level parameters.
 Download your design to your board and use 'putty' to make sure the UART receiver is working correctly using Putty or some other terminal emulator.

-After demonstrating that your uart works properly, create a new makefile rule named `gen_bit_115200_even` that will generate a bitfile operating with a baud rate of 115200 and even parity and named `uart_115200.bit`.
+After demonstrating that your uart works properly, create a new makefile rule named `gen_bit_115200_even` that will generate a bitfile operating with a baud rate of 115200 and even parity and named `rxtx_top_115200_even.bit`.
 To generate such a bitfile you will need to change the top-level BAUD_RATE parameter to 115200 during the logic synthesis.
 Instructions for setting top-level parameters during synthesis can be found [here](../resources/vivado_command_line.md#setting-parameters-for-synthesis).
 Download this different bitfile with a different baud rate and make sure it is operating correctly in Putty.